 - It is easily cut into small or larger squares for portion control.
 Even though I love the fact it is a low carb, keto friendly dessert, I still want to watch how many calories I consume.
 The cake can also be frozen for up to 3 months and just defrost a slice when you want one.

 - This cake uses a lovely combination of warm spices such as cinnamon and ginger.
 You can substitute some others such as cardamon which is described as having a "piney, fruity, almost menthol" taste and is very popular in spice cakes.
 Or add a bit of cloves.
 Pumpkin pie spice mix has very similar spices.
 Apple pie spice mix also has cinnamon, nutmeg and ginger but does not have cloves.
 My Orange Glazed Pumpkin Muffins are moist and delicious and use many of these spices as well.

 - Sift your flours.
 Gluten free flours are usually stored in the refrigerator or freezer and get lumpy.
-Without sifting, your measurements will be off and make affect the texture of the cake.
+Without sifting, your measurements will be off and may affect the texture of the cake.

 - Sugar substitutes will vary quite a bit in flavor and strength.
 I always taste just a tiny bit of batter before I pour into a pan.
 Sometimes it needs just an extra teaspoon or tablespoon of additional sweetener for the perfect flavor.